Qui Tam Statistics

 TOTALS | 13,272 | $41.8 billion | $2.7 billion |

-For more detailed information on recovery and cases filed under the False Claims Act as well as qui tam and whistleblower rewards, please see the False Claims Act and qui tam statistics accumulated by the Department of Justice.
+For detailed information on recovery and cases filed under the False Claims Act and qui tam lawsuits and whistleblower rewards, please see the False Claims Act and qui tam statistics accumulated by the Department of Justice.

-For more information and case citations, please see “Federal False Claims Act and Qui Tam Litigation,” published by Law Journal Press (2010).
+Please see “Federal False Claims Act and Qui Tam Litigation,” published by Law Journal Press (2010), for more detailed information on qui tam litigation.

 Notice